Abdul Haris Nasution: Division with Yani

 Nasution soon began developing an attitude of hostility towards Yani.
 Both Nasution and Yani were anti-communists, but their attitude towards Sukarno was different.
 Nasution was critical of Sukarno for backing and supporting the PKI, while Yani, a Sukarno loyalist, adopted a softer stance.
 Nasution criticised Yani's soft stance and relations between the two soured.
 To make matters worse, Yani began replacing regional commanders who were close to Nasution with those who were close to himself.
 On 13 January 1965, a delegation of officers representing Nasution and Yani met in an attempt to reconcile the differences between the two officers.

 The meeting was unsuccessful in persuading Yani to distance himself from Sukarno, but delegates agreed to hold seminars where officers could talk about the current political climate and the role of the army in politics.
 As the year went on, a document was circulated in Jakarta.
 Dubbed the Gilchrist Document, it was a letter purporting to come from British ambassador Andrew Gilchrist, and mentioned "our local army friends".
 Suspicion was immediately cast on the army wanting to launch a coup.
-Although Yani was quick to deny the allegations, the PKI began running a smear campaign, claiming that a Council of Generals were planning to overthrow the president.
+Although Yani was quick to deny the allegations, the PKI began running a smear campaign, claiming that a Council of Generals was planning to overthrow the president.
 As the most senior officers in the Army, Nasution and Yani were implicated to be part of this Council.